IBMStreams/streamsx.tutorial.teda/docs/2.0.0/Module-11/index.markdown

 After completing this module, you should be able to:

 * Configure the Lookup Manager application for database sources
-* Configure Application configuration with Streams Console
+* Configure Application configuration with streams console

 # Prerequisites
 The database configuration requires extra preparation in your environment.
 The general database configuration is described in the IBM Knowledge Center under: